nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Change in Runtime Reload Strategy {{since '9.3'}}

 Runtime reload strategy has been set by default to `standby` and can be changed with the property `org.nuxeo.runtime.reload_strategy`.
 Standby mode will:

-- stop all components
+- Stop all components
-- apply the stash (components to remove/add before restarting)
+- Apply the stash (components to remove/add before restarting)
-- start all components
+- Start all components

 `restart` will:

-- stop all components
+- Stop all components
-- deactivate all components
+- Deactivate all components
-- apply the stash
+- Apply the stash
-- activate all components
+- Activate all components
-- start all components
+- Start all components

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22546](https://jira.nuxeo.com/browse/NXP-22546).

-#### Update Mechanism WHen Reloading Components {{since '9.3'}}
+#### Update Mechanism When Reloading Components {{since '9.3'}}

 Hot-reload has been optimized so as to limit the number of components that are reloaded, also making sure that they are loaded only once during the process.